darkobits/nr/README.md

   script('test.coverage', {
     description: 'Test the project and generate a coverage report.',
     run: [
-      // In such cases, the command's "name" is less important, but it will
+      // In such cases, the command's "name" is still significant; it is used
-      // still be used for error reporting, and should therefore be descriptive. command('jest-coverage', ['jest', { coverage: true }]);
+      // for error-reporting, and should therefore be descriptive. command('jest-coverage', ['jest', { coverage: true }]);
     ]
   });